bhstark2/babel-information-model/draft-ietf-babel-information-model.md

   to provide a certificate during DTLS handshaking.
   An implementation MUST NOT allow this parameter to be read.
-This can be done by always providing an empty string, or through permissions, or other means.
+This can be done by always providing an empty string when read, or through permissions, or other means.
   This value can only be provided when this instance is created, and is not subsequently writable.